jkole822/Weather-Dashboard/README.md

 ## Description

 Weather Dashboard that displays the current weather and five-day forecast.
-When the document loads to the browser, the application automatically renders weather data for the user's current location.
+When the document loads to the browser, the application either automatically renders weather data for the user's current location or renders content based on a previous search.
 The user may also search for a location or choose to select a major city located under the search bar with the latter option being unavailable for small screen sizes.

 [View deployed project](https://jkole822.github.io/Weather-Dashboard)